Directorate of Ukraine

-After unsuccessful attempts to gather members of the committee, it dissolved on November 10, 1920.
-On November 12, 1920 by the Law on the Temporary Supreme Authority and the Legislative System of the UNR, the executive council was reformed into a single person government position.
+After unsuccessful attempts to gather members of the committee, it dissolved on 10 November 1920.
+On 12 November 1920 by the Law on the Temporary Supreme Authority and the Legislative System of the UNR, the executive council was reformed into a single-person government position.

 Overview

 The Directorate was formed until a new council was to be elected to form the professional government.
 It was decided not to restore functioning of the Central Rada which was favored by the SR-centrists Mykhailo Hrushevsky and Vsevolod Holubovych.
 The new council, the Labor Congress, appointed the Directorate as the Extraordinary Government Body in the protection of the republic.
 It was charged to enact laws in the absence of the Labor Congress due to the political situation in the country, while the Council of the People's Ministers was invested with the executive powers.
 The Directorate consisted of five delegates from various parties and representation groups.